 The Logitech G430 Gaming Headset is better than the Logitech G335 for wired gaming.
 The G430 have a companion app with a good selection of sound customization features, including a graphic EQ, leak less audio, and have better microphone noise handling capability.
 However, the G335 are comfier, block out more ambient noise, and are compatible with a wider range of devices thanks to their 1/8" TRRS connection, as opposed to the G430's 1/8" TRS cable and analog to USB-A adapter, which doesn't allow for full mic and audio compatibility with Xbox One consoles.

 The HyperX Cloud Stinger S and Logitech G335 are somewhat well-matched wired gaming headsets.
 The HyperX have a slightly better-balanced default sound profile, block out more ambient noise, and leak less audio.
-They also deliver better overall mic performance and have companion software, though it's somewhat limited.
+Their boom mic also has a recording quality and the headphones have companion software, though it's somewhat limited.
 Meanwhile, the Logitech are comfier, slightly smaller, and deliver audio more consistently.